 K-4th grade students may participate in soccer, basketball, and wrestling (boys).
 5th-8th grade athletics include soccer, basketball, volleyball (girls), tennis, cross-country, wrestling (boys), cheerleading (girls), and track & field.
-We partner with a number of area churches for athletic facilities, including gyms and soccer fields (near Crossroads Christian Church).
+We partner with a number of area churches for athletic facilities, including gyms and our soccer fields are located at our Epworth Campus.

 12. What other extra-curricular activities are offered?

 Extra-curricular activities include student leadership team, musicals, choir, ensembles, Praise Team, ISSMA, spelling bee, Drama, STEM, archery, Spanish, Art, Chess, and Bible studies.